Vegan Baked Corn Schnitzel

 Panko bread crumbs

 Heat oven to 375F.

-Take a large baking sheet and spray with olive oil.
-Set aside.
+Take a large baking sheet and line with a parchment paper, Set aside.

-In a food processor add tofu ( you can break it into pieces before), add 2 cups of the corn, (keep the rest of the corn to mix in the end), soy sauce, tahini, spelt flour, panko bread crumbs, fried onion, pepper, agave, and salt.
+In a food processor add tofu ( you can break it into pieces before), add 2 cups of the corn, (keep the rest of the corn for later), soy sauce, tahini, spelt flour, panko bread crumbs, sautéed onion, pepper, salt and agave.

 Mix until you have a smooth texture.
-In another bowl add the thawed corn and mix in he batter from the food processor with a spatula.
+In another bowl add the thawed corn and mix in the batter from the food processor with a spatula.
 You will have a sticky texture batter.

 Prepare two bowls: one with water, and another one with bread crumbs.
 Wet your hands and start forming the patties, dip each one in the bread crumbs, and lay nicely on the baking sheet.
 Repeat again for each patty.
 Spray the patties with olive oil and bake for about 30 minutes, or until golden brown.